20 Best Things To Do in Haleiwa (+ Top North Shore Attractions!)

 Ryʻs Poke Shack

-This was my favorite poke bowl I had on my recent trip.
+This was my favorite Poke Bowl I had on my recent trip.
 It was, hands-down, DELICIOUS.

 The location is not in Haleiwa but nearby in Kahuku.
 There were tons of food trucks in close vicinity but something about the place just caught my eye and I am glad it did!